How Effective Team Training Is Powered by Social Learning

 Another advantage of social learning is that learners retain more, and for longer.
 In traditional learning environments, there is often a lack of information retention evident after only a few days.
 Social learning encourages practical learning in working environments and allows learners to actively pull knowledge from experts within the organizations instead of having knowledge pushed on them (which leads to less retention).

 The principle tenet of social learning is the power of learning by example.
 Every organization has people that are more experienced than others in various areas.
-Educate your team by giving them channels where the experts on your team can share their knowledge.
+Educate your team by giving them channels where the experts on your team regularly and freely share their knowledge and where questions are encouraged.

 These channels can be easily created and maintained online.
 It should be a space where participants can ask questions and receive answers from within the organization.
 It can also be a good idea to encourage users to rate answers by their educational value.
 Another way to quickly get a new member up to speed is the use of an inter-organizational wikipedia as a source of specific, helpful information.